ShaikhBorhanUddin/Inventory_Management/solutions.md

 |6708      |Volk Colleen          |Stock Manager                  |Bombay            |Bombay             |Maharashtra     |India                   |

 # Q24: Display Warehouse Coverage by Country.

+Understanding warehouse coverage by country is crucial for evaluating the geographic distribution and logistical efficiency of a company's supply chain.
+By identifying how many warehouses operate in each country, businesses can assess their ability to meet regional demand, reduce delivery times, and optimize inventory management.
+This insight also helps in strategic planning for expansion, identifying underserved regions, and ensuring balanced resource allocation across key markets, ultimately supporting better customer service and operational performance.

 ## Solution
 ```sql
 SELECT